Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Ease of use

-The CMS should have the features and functionality that match the complexity of your site and the skillset of the teams managing it.
-Ease of use factors to evaluate include:
+The CMS should match both the complexity of your site and the skills of the teams managing it.
+Consider:

 • Editorial features that let teams efficiently add, edit, preview, schedule, publish, localize, organize, and reuse content.

-• Developer tools, properly documented APIs, and support for agile deployment scenarios.
+• Developer tools, documented APIs, and support for agile deployment scenarios.

 • Collaboration capabilities that allow teams to work together or independently as needed.